 From a marketer’s perspective, this makes view-through attribution and accurate analytics impossible.
 Because users’ clickstream data disappears after one or seven days, the customer journey is broken and badly represented in most analytics tools.
 ITP makes analytics tools incorrectly display the number of unique visitors on a website (it artificially inflates the numbers).

 Firefox is an open-source browser created by the Mozilla Foundation, a non-profit organization.
+It is one of the most popular web browsers globally.

-The browser now gives users three options to fine-tune how it handles cookies: Standard, Strict and Custom.
+The browser now gives users three options to fine-tune how it handles cookies: standard, strict and custom.

-From here, clicking the gear icon next to Content Blocking takes users to advanced blocking settings:
+From here, clicking the “gear” icon next to Content Blocking takes users to advanced blocking settings:

 First Party Isolation was a little-known feature released in Firefox Version 55 that prevented cross-origin (cross-domain) tracking.
 When enabled, first-party cookies are isolated from website to website, which stops their use in a third-party context.